Exploration Ground Systems: ML-1 for SLS block 1

 Under the Constellation program, a new platform was constructed, called Mobile Launcher-1 (ML-1), for the Ares I. This initial construction was completed in August 2010, at a cost of $234 million.
 After the cancellation of Constellation and the beginning of SLS, NASA decided to modify ML-1 for SLS.
 In August 2011, it was estimated that modifying ML-1 would cost $54M, modifying the old Space Shuttle launch platform would cost $93M, and building a brand new platform would cost $122M.
 However, in March 2020, a report from the NASA Inspector General came out, stating that ML-1 is running 3 years behind schedule and had cost $927M in total ($234M for the initial construction for Ares, and $693M for adapting it for SLS).
 The program manager of EGS stated in January 2020 that: "The EGS team has finished mobile launcher testing at the launch pad and will finish testing at the VAB in January.
 At that point, all of the launch infrastructure will be tested and ready for operations."
 ML-1 is only tall enough to be used for Block 1 of the SLS, so the current manifest calls for it to be used for three missions: Artemis 1 through 3, with the first to be launched in November 2022.
-Following the launch of Artemis 1 on 16th of November 2022, ML-1 sustained minor damaged to some compoments with 2 elevator doors having been blown out.
+Following the launch of Artemis 1 on November 16, 2022, ML-1 sustained minor damage to some components with two elevator doors having been blown out.